 The policy will increase participation by the community in Council decision-making.
-It will strive to guide Council's work in removing the barriers experienced by some groups, and overcoming the exclusion and marginalisation experienced by some members of our community.
-Council's broad approach will allow us to work with others to address current and emerging needs for all members of the Moreland community, equally and fairly.
+It will strive to remove the barriers experienced by some groups, and overcome the exclusion and marginalisation experienced by some members of our community.
+With its broad approach, it will allow Council to work with others to address current and emerging needs for all members of the Merri-bek community, equally and fairly.

-I look forward to implementing the next phase of Moreland's first Human Rights Policy.
+I look forward to implementing the next phase of Merri-bek's first Human Rights Policy.

-Cr Mark Riley
+Mayor Cr Mark Riley